Talala, Gujarat

 Talala is a town and a taluka in Gir Somnath district in the Indian state of Gujarat.
 Talala is famous for Asiatic lions and orchards of Kesar mangoes.

 APMC market yard

 APMC Talala (Gir) was established on 6 June 1987.
 It started operation in 1991.
 Construction cost was around 21,984,984 rupees, which includes shops, road, godown, compound wall, office.
 The Kesar mango auction in APMC started on 29 April 2000.

-Vihar Exports

-Vihar Exports is a company based in Surva village of Talala taluka of Gir Somnath in Gujarat.
-They started working together with local farmers and started a new venture by sending fresh organic products directly from farmers to customers.
-They also formed a grocery company called Vihar Exports and many Bollywood actors also like it.

 Sri Bai ashram

 Sri Bai ashram is located on the bank of Hiran River.
 It is a historic temple of Sri Bai.